ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Ethereum-Wire-Protocol.rst

 **Status** [``+0x00``: ``P``, ``protocolVersion``: ``P``, ``networkId``:
-``P``, ``td``: ``P``, ``bestHash``: ``B_32``, ``genesisHash``: ``B_32``] Inform a peer of it's current **ethereum** state.
+``P``, ``td``: ``P``, ``bestHash``: ``B_32``, ``genesisHash``: ``B_32``] Inform a peer of its current **ethereum** state.
 This message should be sent *after* the initial handshake and *prior* to any **ethereum** related messages. \* ``protocolVersion`` is one of: \* ``0x00`` for PoC-1; \* ``0x01`` for PoC-2; \* ``0x07`` for PoC-3; \* ``0x09`` for